Risk Factors Dashboard

 Overview

 Brown-Forman Corporation (the “Company,” “Brown-Forman,” “we,” “us,” or “our” below) was incorporated under the laws of the State of Delaware in 1933, successor to a business founded in 1870 as a partnership and later incorporated under the laws of the Commonwealth of Kentucky in 1901.
 We primarily manufacture, distill, bottle, import, export, market, and sell a wide variety of beverage alcohol products under recognized brands.
+We employ approximately 4,900 people (excluding individuals who work on a part-time or temporary basis) on six continents, including approximately 1,900 people in the United States (approximately 7% of whom are represented by a union) and 700 people in Louisville, Kentucky, USA, home of our world headquarters.
 We employ approximately 5,000 people (excluding individuals who work on a part-time or temporary basis) on six continents, including approximately 2,000 people in the United States (approximately 7% of whom are represented by a union) and 800 people in Louisville, Kentucky, USA, home of our world headquarters.
-According to International Wine & Spirit Research (IWSR), we are the largest American-owned spirits and wine company with global reach.
+According to International Wine & Spirit Research (IWSR), we are the largest American-owned premium-plus spirits company.
 We are a “controlled company” under New York Stock Exchange rules because the Brown family owns more than 50% of our voting stock.

 For a discussion of recent developments, see “Item 7.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations – Executive Summary.”